isabella232/docs-hub-dal/docs/ngsiagent_cookbook.md

 In order to be identified and imported by the DAL Orchestrator the NGSI Agent have to fulfill several requirements using DOCKER LABEL :

 #### Labels for all agents
+  - **ngsiagent.mode="insert"**: 'update' is the default mode, and will provoke that the IH subscriber makes an update in Elastic.
+With 'insert', the IH subscriber makes an insert in Elasticsearch.
+The latter is the typical mode where an NGSI agent uses the same 'id' for every executions (no datetime timestamp), and the historic is then stored in Elastic
   - **ngsiagent="pixel"**: this is the key label to be identified as a NGSI Agent
   - **ngsiagent.type="daemon"**: define the type of NGSI Agent daemon, scheduled or manual
   - **ngsiagent.datasources="[\"urn:pixel:DataSource:dummies\"]"**: this label provides the name of the datasource managed by this agent